 The pattern is known as Stack Bond as the bricks are stacked one above the other rather than overlap as in Running Bond or Flemish Bond etc. If used to build a wall stack bond is very weak compared to the overlapping bond types.
 Using it in a pillar, where the force on it is downwards it doesn’t matter so much.
 This type of bond is not used very much if at all these days but does help date it to possibly the 19th century.

 A memory from the author

 ‘When I was in my early twenties it was one of ‘my pubs’ because it was fairly central to a few of my mates.
-We would meet up for an evening’s drinking in the lounge which added a few pennies to to each pint.
-There was no need for any of us to be a driver and at the end of the evening, we could walk home in our respective directions, all of us too tight to use cabs.’
+We would meet up for an evening’s drinking.
+There was no need for any of us to be a driver and at the end of the evening.
+We chose the lounge for the evening which added a few penniess to each pint then we would walk home in our respective directions, all of us too tight to use cabs.’